Steph Curry Injury History (2026 Update): From the Beginning

 A New Approach to the Ankle Injury

 After his second ankle surgery, Curry decided it was time to try a different approach.
-Strenuous bouts of rehab and physical therapy combined with a new muscle-building exericse routine were on Curry’s agenda for potential recovery.
+Strenuous bouts of rehab and physical therapy combined with a new muscle-building exercise routine were on Curry’s agenda for potential recovery.

-Other Injuries that Have Plagued Curry: 2011 – 2022
+Other Injuries that Have Plagued Curry: 2011 – 2025

 Unfortunately, ankle issues aren’t the only injuries Curry has been plagued with during his career.
 He is reputed to have suffered several serious injuries during the span of his career.
 Let’s have a look at some of the most prevalent injuries that he endured on the basketball court.